Part of a topic contained in the BBC

 Anvil.
 Incidentally, if you read this and intend a visit, the pub no longer does

 food nor does it even have a phone number.
-Traffic fumes and beer make a nice
+Traffic fumes and beer and smoke make a nice

 afternoon interlude on the tables outside!!
 Nevertheless the pub is situated